This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Aircraft Engines

 Aircraft engines are a leading sub-sector.
-Concerning the development of civil aircraft engines, Japan participates in international joint development projects for particular engines such as the CF-34, Trent 1000, GEnx, PW1100G-JM.
-In addition, Japan develops both defense and civil engines such as F7 and XF9-1.
+Concerning the development of civil aircraft engines, Japan participates in international joint development projects for civil engines such as the V2500, Trent1000, GEnx, GE9X, and PW1100G-JM.
+In addition, Japan develops defense engines such as F7 and XF9-1.
+In 2022, there was a remarkable surge in demand for engines and engine components, leading to a substantial increase of 51.7 percent in production compared to the previous year.

 Helicopters